moneysocket/moneysocket-rfc/02-beacons.md

 ### QR Code Decoding

-- MUST reject all QR-code-decoded strings that do not start with `Moneysocket` or `MONEYSOCKET`
+- MUST reject all QR-code-decoded strings that do not start with `moneysocket` or `MONEYSOCKET` (or any mixed case).
-- MUST convert QR-code-decoded strings with the prefix `MONEYSOCKET` to `Moneysocket`
+- MUST convert QR-code-decoded strings with the prefix `MONEYSOCKET` to `moneysocket`
-- SHOULD covert all alphabetic characters, with the exception of the first `M` of the `Moneysocket` prefix of the HRP, to lowercase.
+- SHOULD covert all alphabetic characters to lowercase.
 - SHOULD evaluate the bech32 checksum of the data part immediately after decoding from QR code to ensure full integrity.